Gregwar/Plankton/README.md

 # Plankton

-This is a PHP (pedagogical) pico framework (42 lines for the core, 100 including examples)
+This is a PHP pico framework (42 lines for the core, 100 including examples)

 ## Features